GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     same, use the same Maven ID (same group ID and same artifact ID).
-  - There is a tradeoff between the two options above: if a library breaks the surface for a method that is not used in any consumers, there would be no diamond dependency conflicts due to the breakage, so a package rename would be a high-cost transition with no real benefit.
-Conversely, if a breaks the surface for a method that is used at every call site across libraries at multiple levels of the dependency graph, there would be a huge amount of diamond dependency conflicts if the package isn't renamed, so a package rename would be preferrable.
-Generally, the wider the usage of the features that need to break, the higher the value is from renaming the Java package.
+  - There is a tradeoff between the two options above: if a library breaks the surface for a method that is not used in any consumers, there would be no diamond dependency conflicts due to the breakage, so a package rename is a high-cost transition with no real benefit.
+Conversely, if a library breaks the surface for a method that is used in many places at multiple levels of the dependency graph, there would be a huge amount of diamond dependency conflicts if the package isn't renamed, so a package rename is preferrable.
+Generally, the wider the usage of the features that need to break, the higher the value from renaming the Java package.
-- Whether making breaking changes or making no breaking changes, don't publish the same classes under multiple Maven IDs; this creates a situation where artifacts have "overlapping classes."
-Another best practice, [JLBP-5](JLBP-5.md), covers how consumers need to handle such problematic scenarios - don't create new cases!
+- Whether or not you make breaking changes, don't publish the same classes under multiple Maven IDs; this creates a situation where artifacts have "overlapping classes."
+Another best practice, [JLBP-5](JLBP-5.md), covers how consumers need to handle such problematic scenarios — don't create new cases!
   - Corollary 1: Once you have published under a particular Maven ID, you are stuck with it until you rename your Java package.
   - Corollary 2: Don't fork an artifact owned by someone else and publish